Susan Hagen

 Fourteen Stations

-The Stations of the Cross reinterpreted.
-These fourteen wood carvings and stories are the result of a collaboration between artist Susan Hagen and writer Mike Walsh.
+The Stations of the Cross reimagined.
+A collaboration between artist Susan Hagen and writer Mike Walsh.

 Return to: missionCREEP.com